Pandemic Business Grant Program

 - TIER II: directly affected monetarily by EO 20-99 and received the DOR direct payment to include, restaurants, bars, for-profit gyms or business indirectly affected monetarily by EO 20-99 which income primarily derives from sale of goods and services to businesses listed in EO 20-99.

 - TIER III: Business which can provide evidence of gross revenue decline as a result of a COVID related executive order.
-This includes home-based businesses which serve as Applicant’s primary source of income.
+This includes home-based businesses which serve as the Applicant’s primary source of income.

-- Document gross earnings
+- Document gross revenues

 - Have no current tax liens on record with the Secretary of State

-- Accounting firms, auto sales, franchise owned corporate chains and/or multi-state chains, construction companies, chiropractors, dental, medical and eye care facilities, insurance agencies, law firms, lending institutions, passive investments, production agriculture, realtors, residential rental properties, faith-based organizations, trucking/logistics companies, units of government and utility companies.
+- Accounting firms, auto sales, franchise owned corporate chains and/or multi-state chains, construction companies, chiropractors, dental, health/medical and eye care facilities, insurance agencies, law firms, lending institutions, passive investments, production agriculture, realtors, residential rental properties, faith-based organizations, trucking/logistics companies, units of government and utility companies.